SAP-samples/generative-ai-codejam/exercises/08-deploy-orchestration-service.md

 To use orchestration service, you need to create a deployment [configuration](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/configurations).
 Using this configuration, you can deploy the orchestration service.
 After successful deployment, you will receive a deployment URL, which you can use to query the model of your choice via the orchestration service.

+☝️ Some of you already created an orchestration deployment in the beginning.
+Go to the SAP AI Launchpad and find your deployment URL under `Deployments`.

 ## Create a configuration to deploy the orchestration service on SAP AI Core

 👉 Open the `ML Operations` tab and click on `Configurations`.